telerik/reporting-docs/knowledge-base/alternate-cell-background-color-by-table-group.md

 ## Solution

-Yo handle the issue, use the following `Expression`:
+To handle the issue, use the following `Expression`:

 ```
 =RunningValue("tableName", CountDistinct(Fields.groupingFieldName))%2